Circleville, Ohio: Establishment

-The first sale of property in the new town was followed with a celebration: a barbecue, and the manufacture of a several-hundred-pound wheel of cheese, which was drawn to the barbecue on a sled.
+The first sale of property in the new town was followed with a celebration: a barbecue, and the manufacture of a several-hundred-pound wheel of cheese, which was transported to the barbecue on a sled.
 A competition for the honor of constructing the first house also took place.
-By 1827, the town had 725 people in 102 individual houses, a courthouse, jail, government office building, a private and public school, one church, nine stores, three pharmacies, three groceries, and a market house.
-All were built in brick, except the jail, built in stone.
+By 1827, the town had a population of 725 people, 102 individual houses, a courthouse, jail, government office building, a private and public school, one church, nine stores, three pharmacies, three groceries, and a market house.
+All buildings were made with brick, except the jail, which was made out of stone.

 The settlement was formally incorporated as the town of Circleville in 1814, and it was made a city on March 25, 1853.

 Squaring the circle

-Dissatisfaction among residents rose over Circleville's layout, however.
-Some believed the design was "childish sentimentalism", and others complained that the lots were too irregular and inconvenient, and that a circular plan wasted space that could become profitable.
-As well, the space around the central courthouse was unpresentable.
+Over time, residents grew dissatisfied with Circleville's unusual layout.
+Some believed the design was kept only due to "childish sentimentalism", while others complained that the lots were irregular and inconvenient, and that a circular plan wasted space that could otherwise be used to generate revenue.
+Additionally, the space around the central courthouse had become unpresentable.
 People from the countryside would hitch their horses around the courthouse, which would draw hogs and domestic animals to the area and surrounding city.

-In March 1837 at the request of the town, the Ohio General Assembly authorized the town to make the alterations, given the consent of all property owners in the circle.
-In March 1838, after no activity, the assembly authorized alterations to any quarter of the circle given consent from property owners in the quarter.
-The "Circleville Squaring Company" was created to convert the town plan into a squared grid, as was typical of other platted towns.
-Later that month, the southeast corner was the first to be altered, followed by the northwest quarter in September 1838.
-The northeast corner was only squared in 1849, and the final quarter, the southwest, was altered in 1856.
-The work involved destroying, moving, or constructing buildings, grading and repaving roads, and more.
-Due to these changes, no traces of the original earthworks remain, beside a section of elevated ground at the corner of Pickaway and Franklin streets.
+In March 1837, at the request of the town, the Ohio General Assembly authorized the requested alterations given the consent of all property owners in the circle.
+In March 1838, after no activity, the assembly authorized alterations to any quadrant given consent from property owners in the quarter.
+The "Circleville Squaring Company" was created to convert the town plan into a squared grid, as was the typical style of platted towns.
+The southeast corner was the first to be altered later in March, followed by the northwest quarter in September.
+The northeast corner was only squared in 1849, and the southwest was reformed in 1856.
+This process required intense construction work, such as destroying, moving, or constructing buildings and grading and repaving roads.
+Due to these changes, no traces of the original earthworks remain aside from a section of elevated ground at the corner of Pickaway and Franklin streets.

+A history of the county makes note that the citizens of Circleville regret the rare circular layout of the town was ever changed.

 The only drawings of Circleville before its squaring were made by G. F. Wittich.
-He made sketches of the courthouse, the circle, and other buildings in 1836, and used those and information from residents to create a map around 1860, which he made a watercolor of in 1870.
+He made sketches of the courthouse, the circle, and the other buildings in 1836.
+Wittich used these drawings along with information from residents to create a map around 1860, of which he produced a watercolour rendition in 1870.

-A history of the county makes note that the citizens of Circleville regret the rare circular layout of the town was ever changed.